vorpex/qvantum/README.md

 ### 5.1 Module reading error

-If there is some error after the installation of the module then it’s possible that there is some missconfiguration in the local variable parameters.
+If there is some error after the installation of the module then it’s possible that there is some misconfiguration in the local variable parameters.
 In that case try to load the module using the actual path in the local system

 	>>> import sys
 	>>> sys.path.append(’path\to\your\module’)